Creating content for a website is something a lot of businesses ignore.

 Sometimes a quick video of 2-5 minutes, will do the job.
 And Google loves videos on Youtube as well! (hint: they own Youtube)

-So if you have a reasonable camera (even an iPhone 5 is ok) and don’t mind being on video, this is another great option.
+So if you have a reasonable camera (even an iPhone is ok) and don’t mind being on video, this is another great option.
 Especially if you transcribe a youtube video and add captions to it.
 That gives Google even more things to index and display your video for!

 In fact, I could give you 5 more ideas for content, but I will leave that for another post.

 Providing solutions to problems or highlighting the benefits of products is a surefire way to bring your customers on board.

 So take a look at what you offer and how it can help people, and start creating content today!